a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 "And why not?" the guy asked.
 "I have just as much of a right to be here as anyone."

-"No, listen to me," Pete grumbled, getting frustrated.
+"No, listen to me, and don't be so loud," Pete grumbled, getting frustrated.
 "I can't explain it to you right now," he glanced back at Chambers and lowered his voice even more, "but if you trusted me before, you need to trust me now.
 You need to leave."

 The guy was silent for a long time.
 His tired eyes studied Pete's face, his hard scowl slowly softening into a look of open sadness.
-Finally, he softly said, "I knew you weren't a sailor."
+At last, he softly said, "I knew you weren't a sailor."

 "Look, buddy," Pete began.